zephyrproject-rtos/zephyr/samples/subsys/logging/logger-hook/README.txt

 Building and Running Project:

-This unified project outputs to the console.
+This project outputs to the console.
+It can be built and executed on QEMU as
-It can be built and executed on QEMU as follows:
+follows:

     make run